Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke - ExBulletin

 Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke

-File – Google's Gmail ad appears on the side of a bus in Lagos, Nigeria, September 17, 2012.
-Google founders Larry Page and Sergey Brin announced his Gmail on April Fool's Day 20 years ago.
-(AP Photo/Sunday Alamba, File) (AP/Sunday Alamba) File – An ad for his Google's Gmail appears on the side of a bus in Lagos, Nigeria, September 17, 2012.
-Google founders Larry Page and Sergey Brin announced his Gmail on April Fool's Day 20 years ago.
-(AP Photo/Sunday Aramba, File)(AP/Sunday Aramba)

-SAN FRANCISCO (AP) – Google co-founders Larry Page and Sergey Brin loved pranks so much that shortly after founding the company more than a quarter of a century ago, they came up with a wacky idea every April Fool's Day.
-I started making announcements.
-One year, Google posted a job opening for a Copernicus research center on the moon.
-The company has announced plans to introduce a scratch-and-sniff feature to its search engine for another year.

 The jokes were so consistently over-the-top that people learned to laugh at it as yet another example of Google's pranks.
-That's why Page and Brin decided to do something on April Fool's Day that no one would have been able to do 20 years ago.
+That's why Page and Brin decided to do something on April Fool's Day that no one could have done 20 years ago.

+Google co-founders Sergey Brin (left) and Larry Page pose at their headquarters in Mountain View, Calif., on January 15, 2004.
+Page and Brin announced Gmail on April Fool's Day 20 years ago. did.
+(AP Photo/Ben Margot, File)

 That's Gmail, a free service that boasts 1 gigabyte of storage per account, an amount that sounds almost mundane in the age of 1 terabyte iPhones.
 However, email capacity at the time was enough to store approximately 13,500 emails before running out of space, compared to just 30 to 300 for the major webmail services of the time operated by Yahoo and Microsoft.
 It seemed like I could only save 60 emails.
 This means a 250-500x increase in email storage space.

-In addition to the storage breakthrough, Gmail also features Google's search technology, allowing users to quickly retrieve tidbits from old emails, photos, and other personal information stored on the service. .
+In addition to the storage breakthrough, Gmail also features Google's search technology, making it easier for users to retrieve information from old emails, photos, and other personal information stored on the service. .
 Also, series of communications on the same topic are automatically threaded, so they all flow together as if they were one conversation.

-The initial pitch we put together was around the three S's: storage, search, and speed,” said Marissa Mayer, a former Google executive.
-Marissa Mayer later helped design Gmail and other company products before he became CEO of Yahoo.

-It was such a shocking concept that shortly after the Associated Press published an article about Gmail late on the afternoon of April Fool's Day in 2004, readers called and emailed the news agency to tell them they had been fooled by Google pranksters.
-We have started to inform you.
+It was such a shocking concept that shortly after the Associated Press published a story about Gmail late on the afternoon of April Fool's Day in 2004, readers called and emailed the news agency to inform them that they had been fooled by Google pranksters.
+I started informing you.

-That was part of the appeal of creating a product that you couldn't believe was real.
-“It changed people's perception of the kinds of applications that were possible within a web browser,” former Google engineer Paul Buchheit recalled of his efforts to build Gmail in his recent AP interview.
+Paul Buchheit, the former Google engineer who developed Gmail, works at the company's offices in Mountain View, California, on December 10, 1999.
+Buchheit was his 23rd employee hired by Google, which currently employs more than 180,000 people.
+(April Buchheit, via AP)

 It took three years to quote running gags from the Dilbert cartoons as part of a project called “Caribou.”
 “There's something kind of ridiculous about the name Caribou that made me laugh,” said Buchheit, who was hired as the 23rd employee at the company, which now employs more than 180,000 people.